somasis/musl-wiki/alternatives.md

 - [linenoise] - lightweight readline replacement.
 - [libedit] - drop-in replacement for readline
-  ([needs a handful of symlinks][libedit-symlinks]). about 30% less code. lacks some rare functions but is compatible with a number of readline users like gdb.
+  ([needs a handful of symlinks][libedit-symlinks]). about 30% less code. lacks some rare functions but is compatible with a number of readline users, like gdb.
 - ~~[termbox] - alternative to ncurses for simple terminal apps.
 16 colors only. very small, clean, well designed code.~~ only up to commit [66c3f91b]
-- [tinyalsa] - alternative to alsalib (interfacing with kernel's alsa API).
+- [tinyalsa] - alternative to alsalib (interfacing with kernel's ALSA API).
 - [libnl-tiny] - drop-in replacement for netlink (libnl 1.2). may need some [compatibility CFLAGS].
 - [uuterm] - slim terminal emulator written by musl's author.